kjolley/BIGSdb/Upgrading_README.txt

 -------------------------------

 Version 1.1: Offline job manager - set up new user account and cron job.
 Version 1.2: Change of isolate database structure.
+New package 'exonerate' required.

 Details can be found below.